opendocsg/slw-judgments-backfill/2005_SGCA_17/report.md

 **The decision below**

-21     The judge below (see [2004] SGHC 168) dismissed Stratech’s claim under cl 8.1 in respect of trade secrets and confidential information.
+21     The judge below (see <span class="citation">[2004] SGHC 168</span>) dismissed Stratech’s claim under cl 8.1 in respect of trade secrets and confidential information.
 As for Stratech’s claim under cl 9.4, the judge dismissed the claim against Nyam and Wong.
 However, he found Guthrie liable for inducing Nyam and Wong to breach cl 9.4.
 The trial judge awarded Stratech nominal damages of $1,000 as he was of the view that Stratech had not suffered any real or substantial damage.

 22     Stratech then appealed in Civil Appeal No 78 of 2004 (“CA 78/2004”), and Guthrie crossappealed in Civil Appeal No 98 of 2004 (“CA 98/2004”), against various aspects of the decision below.
 After hearing submissions, we dismissed Stratech’s appeal and allowed Guthrie’s cross-appeal.
 We now set out our reasons.